 Optimized for high bandwidth and low latency, the HBM2E PHY delivers maximum performance and flexibility in a compact form factor and power-efficient envelope.
 With the co-verified Northwest Logic HBM2E Controller it comprises a complete HBM2E memory interface subsystem.

 HBM2E is a high-performance memory that features reduced power consumption and a small form factor.
 It combines 2.5D packaging with a wider interface at a lower clock speed (as compared to GDDR6) to deliver higher overall throughput at a higher bandwidth-per-watt efficiency for AI/ML and high-performance computing (HPC) applications.

 The Rambus HBM2E interface is fully compliant with the JEDEC JESD235B standard.
 It supports data rates up to 3.6 Gbps per data pin.
 The interface features 8 independent channels, each containing 128 bits for a total data width of 1024 bits.
 The resulting bandwidth is 461 GB/s per stack, with the stack consisting of 2, 4, 8 or 12 DRAMs.

-The interface is designed for a 2.5D system with an interposer for routing signals between the DRAM and PHY.
+The interface is designed for a 2.5D system with an interposer used for routing signals between the 3D DRAM stack and the PHY on the SoC.
 This combination of signal density and stacked form factor requires special design consideration.
-In order to enable easy implementation and improved flexibility of design in such a complex system, Rambus performs complete signal and power integrity analysis on the entire 2.5D system to ensure that all signal, power and thermal requirements are met.
+In order to enable easy implementation and improved flexibility of design, Rambus performs complete signal and power integrity analysis on the entire 2.5D system to ensure that all signal, power and thermal requirements are met.

 |Protocol||Data Rate (Gbps)||Application|